-Starting January 2, 2018, Respite will be available as a new service.
-At this time, Respite is the only service that will require an Independent Assessment.
+Starting January 2, 2018, Non-crisis Respite became available as a new service.

-No. Respite does not require pre-authorization but must be included on the Person-Centered Plan.
+No. Non-crisis Respite does not require pre-authorization but must be included on the Person Centered Plan.

-The Medicaid benefit limit for Respite is a hard cap of 300 hours per calendar year for eligible Members.
+The Medicaid benefit limit for non-crisis Respite is a hard cap of 300 hours (group and individual combined) per calendar year for eligible Members.

 The minimum CFT includes the therapist, the parent, and the child or youth.
-The CFT may include additional providers, family members and community supports or others as determined by the CFT team as appropriate.
-A Master’s level clinician is a key member of the CFT and provides facilitation and direction throughout the treatment planning process.
-More information about the CFT will be communicated in the spring of 2018 for implementation beginning in July 2018.
+The CFT may include additional Providers, family Members and community supports or others, as determined by the youth/family.

-Optum will be providing additional information on Wraparound to our network providers as it is developed.
+Optum and Medicaid will be providing additional information on Wraparound to network Providers as it is developed.

 Yes.
-Starting January 2, 2018, Respite will be available as a new service.
-Additional services outlined in Appendix C of the Jeff D. Settlement Agreement will be announced by Optum to our network providers as they are implemented.
+Starting January 2, 2018, non-crisis Respite became available as a new service.
+Beginning July 1, 2018, the CANS, Child and Family Team (CFT) Interdisciplinary Team Meeting, and Case Consultation are available as new services.
+Additional services outlined in Appendix C of the Jeff D. Settlement Agreement will be announced by Optum to our network Providers as they are implemented.

 No. Katie Beckett eligibility is a separate determination.
-A child or youth and their family will go through the YES Independent Assessment process using the CDA and CANS to determine YES Class Membership.
+A child or youth and their family will go through the YES Independent Assessment process using the CDA and CANS to determine Medicaid SED Program eligibility.

 How to Find Information/ Next Steps

-Additional information on the YES project and the Jeff D. Settlement Agreement can be found online at www.yes.idaho.gov.
-Medicaid, DBH, and Optum are committed to timely communication and training for our providers on the YES project implementation to ensure you have what you need to be successful during this transformation of the system of care for children and youths and their families in the State of Idaho.
+Additional information on the YES System of Care and the Jeff D. Settlement Agreement can be found online at www.yes.idaho.gov.
+Medicaid, DBH, and Optum are committed to timely communication and training for our Providers on the YES System of Care implementation to ensure you have what you need to be successful during this transformation of the system of care for children and youths and their families in the State of Idaho.
 Provider trainings will be communicated through our quarterly Provider Press newsletter as well as ongoing Provider Alerts.
-Questions on the YES implementation can be submitted at firstname.lastname@example.org.
+Questions on the YES System of Care implementation can be submitted at firstname.lastname@example.org.

-YES required services are listed in Appendix C of the settlement agreement and can be found online here.
-Optum Idaho will provide detailed service information to the provider network throughout the implementation process and as required by Medicaid and the Agreement.
+Required services are listed in Appendix C of the settlement agreement and can be found online here.
+Optum Idaho will provide detailed service information to the Provider network throughout the implementation process and as required by Medicaid and the Agreement.